 Below are some simple guidelines and advice from close friends of mine that have helped them through the process.

-For the LGBTQ individual:
+For the LGBTQI individual:

 - Start with appropriate people.
 Begin with your friends; it's usually easier to confide in them.
 Avoid beginning the process with people with whom you are unsure what their reaction might be.